AlasdairHanson/Group-3-Final-Project/README.md

 **2.** The service contains methods that each controller method calls on to perform queries on the database.
 Each service method is paired with a controller method where it will receive any header or body parameters sent from the controller to be then plugged into the repository query.
 The service then calls a repository method that performs the SQL query on the connected database.

 **3.** The repository is an interface that provides methods to perform SQL requests.
 POST methods in the service will use the "save" method of the repository which is then translated to an "INSERT INTO" SQL command.
-GET methods will use "findAll" which trainslates to "SELECT FROM" SQL commands.
+GET methods will use "findAll" which translates to "SELECT FROM" SQL commands.
 More specific methods can be created in the repository that translate to commands that target certain data.
 Some of the GET methods use these specific methods to retrieve a filtered or sorted list of database records.

+**4.** Once the query to the database has been completed, the controller will return the result to the frontend with an HTTP status code.

 ### DevOps (Abdul + Alanzo)